marcom04/registry-nginx/README.md

 ## Usage

-1. Clone this repo on the server
+1. Clone this repo on the server and `cd` into it

-2. If needed, set your server name in `.env` (`SERVER_NAME`)
+1. If needed, set your server name in `.env` (`SERVER_NAME`)

-3. Create your credentials for docker login:
+1. Create your credentials for docker login:

    ```
+   chmod +x authgen.sh
    ./authgen.sh [username] [password]
    ```

-4. Launch dockerized nginx and registry:
+1. Launch dockerized nginx and registry:

    ```
-   docker compose up
+   docker compose up -d
    ```